kytcrystal/microservice-project/README.md

 - [ ] When a new appartment is created appartment service sends a rabbit mq message, booking service listen and create the appartment in it's own DB too;
 - [ ] Add search service with similar approach
 - [ ] Dockerize everything
+- [ ] In apartment, when adding new apartment, can check if id is passed in correctly.
+If yes, use that.
+If not, generate new UUID

 ## Requirements